strapi/documentation/docs/developer-docs/latest/guides/draft.md

 To be able to do that, you have first to understand some concepts.

-When you create a content type, it generates an API with the following list of [endpoints](/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md#api-endpoints).
+When you create a content-type, it generates an API with the following list of [endpoints](/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md#api-endpoints).

 Each of these endpoint triggers a controller action.
-Here is the list of [controller actions](/developer-docs/latest/development/backend-customization/controllers.md) that exist by default when a content type is created.
+Here is the list of [controller actions](/developer-docs/latest/development/backend-customization/controllers.md) that exist by default when a content-type is created.

 If you check the controller file of your generated API `./api/{content-type}/controller/{Content-Type}.js`, you will see an empty file.
 It is because all the default logic is managed by Strapi.
 But you can override these actions with your own code.